Non-Discrimination

 The City has established a uniform process for receiving and managing non-discrimination complaints.
 This process provides a structure in which complaints can be most efficiently handled.
 It serves the purpose of ensuring that the City, its employees, and elected officials are properly complying with Hilliard Code Section 525.19.

-• STEP 2.
-Upon receipt, the Clerk of Council date stamps the complaint and forwards the complaint to the Law Director and the respondent.
+• STEP 2 – Upon receipt, the Clerk of Council date stamps the complaint and forwards it to the Law Director and the respondent.

-• STEP 3.
-The Law Director, within 10 days, determines whether the allegation is for a violation based on a protected class protected under federal/state law.
+• STEP 3 – The Law Director, within 10 days, determines whether the allegation is for a violation based on a class protected under federal/state law.

-• STEP 4.
-If not protected by federal/state law or federal/state defers based on jurisdiction, the Law Director must notify the complainant and respondent of voluntary mediation.
+• STEP 4 – If not protected by federal/state law or if federal/state defers based on jurisdiction, the Law Director must notify the complainant and respondent of voluntary mediation.

-• STEP 5.
-If the complainant and/or respondent decline mediation, the Law Director shall conduct a preliminary investigation and may appoint a hearing office, if the Law Director determines an unlawful discriminatory act occurred.
+• STEP 5 – If the complainant and/or respondent decline mediation, the Law Director shall conduct a preliminary investigation.
+If the Law Director determines an unlawful discriminatory act occurred, a hearing officer may be appointed.

 Additional Resources